ivobeerens-nl/blog/content/blog/2015/06/tested-vmware-snapshot-management-with-snapwatcher/index.md

   - "VMware"
   - "vSphere"
 author: Ivo Beerens
+url: /2015/06/02/tested-vmware-snapshot-management-with-snapwatcher/
 ---

+To monitor and manage VMware Virtual Machine Snapshots Opvizor has released a tool called Snapwatcher.
+As consultant I see often that admins don’t have an overview of all the snapshots that exists in their environment.
+The main concerns with Virtual Machine snapshots are:

 - Snapshots are created and forgot to remove
 - Snapshots can very quickly grow in size